 Pennsylvania Overtime Laws

 A paycheck is a major motivator for working.
-When you put in more than 40 hours per week you’ll likely receive overtime pay.
-However, not all employees qualify for this extra pay.
-Knowing when overtime pay is required can be confusing, but it’s worth money in your pocket to understand the basics of Pennsylvania overtime law.
+When you put in more than 40 hours per week you'll likely receive overtime pay.
+However, not all employees qualify for this extra pay, especially if your job role is an exemption.
+Knowing when overtime pay is required can be confusing, but it's worth money in your pocket to understand the basics of Pennsylvania overtime and labor laws.